More

 1. In enterprise setup

 In enterprises, IT teams can leverage the Windows 10 autopilot program to provision devices out of the box without manual intervention.
 The devices can be provisioned over the air and can be directly shipped to the employees.
-On the first power-up, the devices will be enrolled into corporate usage policies, the device will be equipped with business apps and content.
+On the first power-up, the devices will be enrolled into corporate usage policies, and the device will be equipped with business apps and content.

 Learn more: How to Secure your Workstation with Kiosk Lockdown Software